asciamanna/asciamanna.github.io/_drafts/mob-programming-quick-start-guide.md

 ## Starter Recipes

 Remember that these recommendations are to get teams started and find early success with mob programming.
-As your teams progress with mob programming make these rules your own, change them, deviate from them, drop some, add some others.
+As your teams progress with mob programming make these rules your own, change them, deviate from them, drop some, and add some others.
 Through continued inspection and adaptation you will come to find your own practices that work best for your context.